fussgaenger/Portland_Digital_Twin/README.md

 This is a random screenshot captured from the Digital Twin "Trippy" Edition.
 For a more lifelike experience check out the repo's `Videos` folder.

-This project sets out to create a Digital Twin of the Portland TriMet Public Transportation network.
+This project sets out to create a kind of Digital Twin of the Portland TriMet Public Transportation network.
 It leverages the General Transport Feed Specification (GTFS) to get vehicle location data straight from TriMet.
 Real-time vehicle data are pulled from TriMet's feed to be visualized in a Unity project.
 The Unity project is enhanced by the ESRI Maps SDK for Unity to enable using spatial information as in latitude/longitude data.

 Two applications need to be run at the same time.